hdavid16/InventoryManagement.jl/README.md

 The following features are not currently supported:

-- Inventory capacity limits at the nodes is not currently supported.
 - `Producers` do not operate under a [make-to-stock](https://en.wikipedia.org/wiki/Build_to_stock) policy since any material produced gets shipped downstream.
 However, this can be accomodated by adding a dumby node downstream of the `producer` that holds inventory produced by the `producer` with zero lead time in between the nodes.
 Thus, using a proper reorder policy, the `producer` can act as a `make-to-stock` system that pushes inventory to the inventory holding node.
 - `Producers` do not have market demand.
 However, this can be modelled by adding a `market` node downstream of the `producer` with zero lead time in between the nodes.
 - Alternate bills of materials (see [Model Inputs](#graph-specific)) for the same material are not currently supported.
 This is particularly relevant for chemical systems.
 However, the following workarounds can be done: